 New York City -» Dubai -» Singapore

 Instead of flying directly to Singapore, you can stop in Dubai for a few days.
-While you’re visiting the United Arab Emirates, go on an outdoor adventure in Dubai like kite surfing or skydiving above the Arab Peninsula!
+While you’re visiting the United Arab Emirates, go on an outdoor adventure like kite surfing or skydiving above the Arab Peninsula!

 For those financially savvy travelers who like to save money on flights, adding a stopover can potentially lower the price of your ticket.
 Lots of travelers also use stopovers to visit their family and friends or see a city that they haven’t been to before.

 So how do you find cheap flights with stopovers without spending a ton of time researching?

 While some airlines like Icelandair, Singapore Air, and TAP Portugal advertise stopovers, AirWander is a search engine that helps travelers discover new destinations in route to their final destination.

 A New Way To Discover Stopovers and Pay Less